ymolists/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/storage.md

   import CloudPlatformToggle from "$lib/components/docs/cloud-platform-toggle.svelte";
 </script>

 Gitpod uses an **object storage** to store blob data.
 This includes workspace backups that will be created when a workspace stops and are used to restore state upon restart.
-Different user settings like IDE preferencesa are also stored this way.
+Different user settings like IDE preferences are also stored this way.

 This reference architecture uses managed object storage by the cloud providers.